markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 If we rephrase it even more simply, the problems are proving costs and verifying costs.
 Let's look at each problem and ways to solve it.

 Essentially, our task is to make our smart wallet on a rollup quickly interoperate with other rollups without additional trust assumptions brought by external bridges.
-Smart wallets typically consist of a few usual AA features—paymasters, social recovery, secure enclaves, spending limits, etc.—and the main operation that allows us to send on-chain transactions from it.
+Smart wallets typically consist of a few usual AA features — paymasters, social recovery, secure enclaves, spending limits, etc., and the main operation that allows us to send on-chain transactions from it.

 Why do we need the main operation if we want to use the other rollups from our wallet?
 Because it is probably hosted on a multipurpose rollup—Arbitrum, Base, ZKsync Era—and we want to interact with users and smart contracts on this rollup, too.